galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 >    > > 2.
 If the quality of the reads is not good, we should:
 >    > >    1.
 Check what is wrong and think about it: it may come from the type of sequencing or what we sequenced (high quantity of overrepresented sequences in transcriptomics data, biaised percentage of bases in HiC data)
 >    > >    2.
 Ask the sequencing facility about it
 >    > >    3.
-Perform some quality treatment (in a reasonable way to not loose too much information) with some trimming or removal of bad reads
+Perform some quality treatment (in a reasonable way to not lose too much information) with some trimming or removal of bad reads
 >    > >
 >    > {: .solution}
 >    {: .question}